ormeggio con vento forte: una guida per non fare danni

 Mooring in Strong Wind

 Port maneuvers, especially mooring, are every boater’s classic nightmare.
 Nothing that can’t be solved with some experience.
 However, when the wind becomes stronger and perhaps crosswise, things get more complicated.
+In this guide, we will see how to handle mooring with strong winds in the marina, to safely reach your berth.

 Finally, a basic rule, this is indeed a dogma: prepare the boat and crew.
 Fenders, coiled lines, and instructed crew well before starting the maneuver.